mioxyz/game-of-life/README.md

-# mio's Game Of Life
+# Game Of Life Unit Test Demo
-Is a minimal implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), a cellular automation algorithm and a Unit Test project for testing if the cellular automation behaves in the intended way.
+Is a minimal implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), a cellular automation algorithm for demonstrating how unit tests work in C#.
-The tests are designed to only test the Engine.step() function, all other parts of the application we assume work as intended.
+This is an old project imported from (my gitlab account)[https://gitlab.com/mioxyz/game-of-life-2].

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.